leelaakula/gitDemo/README.md

 #Demo Project ReadMe

-This is a simple reading file
+This is a simple reading file which would cause a conflict in master branch

 ##Heading
 Checking for changes